fatmcgav/fatmcgav-netapp/README.markdown

 Once you have downloaded and extracted the SDK, the following files need to be copied onto your Puppet Master:
 `../lib/ruby/NetApp > [module dir]/netapp/lib/puppet/util/network_device/netapp/`

 Once the files have been copied into place on your Puppet Master, patch needs to be applied to *NaServer.rb*.
 The patch file is `files/NaServer.patch`.
 To apply, change into the `netapp` module root directory and run:

 	`patch lib/puppet/util/network_device/netapp/NaServer.rb < files/NaServer.patch`

 This should apply the patch without any errors, as below:

-	$ patch lib/puppet/util/network_device/netapp/NaServer.rb < NaServer.patch
+	$ patch lib/puppet/util/network_device/netapp/NaServer.rb < files/NaServer.patch
 	patching file lib/puppet/util/network_device/netapp/NaServer.rb
 	$